EPCCed/2026-07-27-Fortran-inter/episodes/03-more-on-pointers.md

 the external function.
 Make an appropriate procedure declaration, and also try declaring a pointer to the procedure.

-Check this works and the the compiler now traps errors associated with incompatible actual arguments.
+Check this works and that the compiler now traps errors associated with incompatible actual arguments.

 Try replacing the specific interface block with an equivalent abstract